May 23 – July 8, 2019

 Classes are held Monday through Saturday from 10a-5p.
 Acting classes meet every afternoon.
 All other specialty courses meet on a rotating schedule in the mornings.
 All courses are taught in English or in Russian with an English interpreter.

-Dramaturgy classes are also available, with enough student interest.
+Directing, Dramaturgy, and Design classes are also available, with enough student interest.

-Optional add on: four day excursion to St. Petersburg.
+Four day excursion to St. Petersburg.

 Other outings and tours may include St. Basil’s Cathedral, Cathedral of Christ the Savior, the Kremlin, Red Square, The Bolshoi Theatre, Museums.